bicycle-codes/crypto-stream/README.md

 ```

 ## fork
 This is a fork of [SocketDev/wormhole-crypto](https://github.com/SocketDev/wormhole-crypto).
+Thanks [@SocketDev](https://github.com/SocketDev) team for working in open source.

 ## example